arpinum/grunt-as-promised/README.md

 gap.configure(grunt);
 ```

-Then define tasks as functions returning a promise:
+Finally use `grunt.registerPromiseTask` to define tasks as functions returning a promise:

 ```javascript
 grunt.registerPromiseTask('inline', function () {